perez987/OpenCore-and-UEFI-Secure-Boot/Windows UEFI CA 2023 cert.md

 **Note**: I have also generated OpenCore digital signatures by adding the 2023 certificate to the previously existing 2011 ones.
 Apparently the process has finished without errors and I have got the .auth files for the firmware and the digitally signed Opencore .efi files.
 But every time I have loaded these keys into the firmware, the BIOS has become unusable with beep error (bricked) and I have had to erase CMOS and boot from backup BIOS to recover it.

 I got the 2023 certificate directly from Microsoft, the [link](https://go.microsoft.com/fwlink/?linkid=2239776) is in the Secure Boot Objects site.
 Downloaded file is `windows uefi ca 2023.crt` and it is not difficult to add it to the script that signs OpenCore within Ubuntu.
-But something is wrong when doing it like this because every time I have tried it I have had the severe problem with the BIOS.
+But something is wrong when doing it like this because every time I have tried it I have had the severe problem with the BIOS.<br>
-So be careful if you try this.
+**So be careful if you try this**.

 ---